veathprakash/CERTIFICATIONS/README.md

 # CERTIFICATIONS
-I have attached the certificates of Avanced Excel, Power BI, SQL for Data Science
+I have attached the certificates For Data Analytics and Scientist